work7z/LafTools/devtools/docs-generator/files/CONTRIBUTION.md

-## Pre-requisites
+## ${Dot("rc-t_w7ZT","Pre-requisites")}

-Before you start developing this project, please ensure that you have the following SDKs and software installed.
+${Dot("yUKNjcJ-g","Before you start developing this project, please ensure that you have the following SDKs and software installed.
 Pay close attention to the versions specified to avoid any compatibility issues.
-Some versions may work, but the ones listed below are recommended.
+Some versions may work, but the ones listed below are recommended.")}

 - Node v20.9.0
 - Go 1.21.1
 - Git Bash(for Windows)
-  - Need to select "Use Git and optional Unix...." in installation.
+  - ${Dot("LaHP146JT","Need to select '{0}' in installation.",'Use Git and optional Unix....')}
 - Visual Studio Code

-Before modifying the source code, you should read the below sections to learn the architecture and technical details.
+${Dot("NDoU_oqcQ","Before modifying the source code, you should read the below sections to learn the architecture and technical details.")}

-## How to launch project?
+## ${Dot("Iocng1pgj","How to launch project?")}

-To avoid writing duplicate parts, please read [README.md](../README.md) about this section, it includes complete guideline for how to install deps and run frontend and backend project.
+${Dot("NDFiDRovU","To avoid writing duplicate parts, please read [README.md](../README.md) about this section, it includes complete guideline for how to install deps and run frontend and backend project.")}

-## How to build project?
+## ${Dot("87tcHKswW","How to build project?")}

-We fully opened the source project of this project, to build this project, you can trigger below commands in Git-Bash:
+${Dot("KJ6nzIXH\_","We fully opened the source project of this project, to build this project, you can trigger below commands in Git-Bash:")}

 ```bash
 ./pipeline/build-all.sh
 ```

-## VSCode Extensions for Dev
+## ${Dot("8cP7DzHaJ","VSCode Extensions for Dev")}

-If you are going to develop this project, here are some awesome extensions for you to check that might be helpful.
-Note that this section is surely of no interest.
+${Dot("u83_QqYGL","If you are going to develop this project, here are some awesome extensions for you to check that might be helpful.
+Note that this section is surely of no interest.")}

 1. Prettier - Code formatter
 2. TODO Highlight